xa1on/bitburner-scripts/README.md

-# bb-external-editor
+# bitburner-scripts

-This is a template for using any external editor for Bitburner.
-This Template supports JS, JSX, TS and TSX out of the box.
+scripts I made for [bitburner](https://github.com/bitburner-official/bitburner-src)

-## How to get started
+## How to get replicate the setup (bb-external-editor)

 ### Cloning this Repo

 1. If you dont already have it installed, install [NodeJS](https://nodejs.org) v20 or newer
-1. Clone this repository `git clone https://github.com/shyguy1412/bb-external-editor`
+1. Clone this repository `git clone https://github.com/xa1on/bitburner-scripts`
 1. navigate to the template inside your console `cd bb-external-editor`
 1. run `npm install` in your console to install all dependencies
 1. run `npm start` in your console to start the RemoteAPI server